Kyrian Covenant for Discipline Priests

 Kyrian Priest Signature Ability: Summon Steward

 Summon Steward gives the Phial of Serenity which removes debuffs and is an additional heal, it can be used once per encounter.
 It's an excellent tool in dungeons where you are bouncing in between combat (resetting its cooldown) and frequently face certain debuffs that you cannot dispel as a Priest like Curses, Bleeds and Poisons.
+Margrave Stradma in the Plaguefall instance casts Infectious Rain which applies stacking diseases to everyone in the party.
+Using your Phial of Serenity on yourself and dispelling an ally can heavily reduce the damage on the party and make your run that much smoother.
 In a raid, you'll have one use per encounter, which helps reduce your own damage taken.

 Legendary Interactions for Kyrian Discipline Priest

 No legendary modifies either of these abilities.
 As such, you may expect to, largely, not have to care about interactions on that front, unless something new comes out!

 Kyrian Discipline Priest Soulbinds

 Across all classes and specs, Kyrian have access to the same three soulbinds: Pelagos, Kleia and Forgelite Prime Mikanikos.
 They are the NPCs with whom you complete the zone story, and they allow you to "attune" yourself to them to gain access to a tree of upgrades centered around your base toolkit (through Conduits) and Covenant abilities (through special game-wide traits).